-Finding: The Board finds this section.
-Sections 1 and 5 of this standard to be inapplicable to the proposed development for the reasons stated in the prior section.
+Finding: The Board finds Sections 1 and 5 of this standard to be inapplicable to the proposed development.

 The Board finds, upon review of Sheet C1 of the final subdivision plan set (Exhibit 94), that the subdivision plan includes open space that exceeds 5% of the gross acreage of the subdivision and therefore that Section 2 of this standard is met, since all areas outside of the buildings, roads, and parking spaces are considered part of the open space on the plan.